Repos with default branch main can now be accessed

 April 15, 2021 - A faster Dashboard

-✨ Allow incremental computation a cell by referencing the cell’s own results
+✨ Allow incremental computation in a cell by referencing the cell’s own results

 ⏱ Significantly improved dashboard loading time and responsiveness for profiles with a large number of notebooks